kreauniv/comp308/source/lambda.rst

     (λ (f) (λ (x) (f (f (f x)))))   ; 3
     ;... and so on

-Observe by reading the lambda expression for each "number" that a Church numeral :rkt:`n` stands for the idea of "n applications of f on x" given some :rkt:`f` and :rkt:`x`.
+Observe by reading the λ expression for each "number" that a Church numeral :rkt:`n` stands for the idea of "n applications of f on x" given some :rkt:`f` and :rkt:`x`.